thegodwinproject/.github/CONTRIBUTING.md

 ## How to contribute

-1. Check Issues of the module (e.g.
+1. Check existing issues of the module (e.g.
    [https://github.com/gobuffalo/buffalo/issues](https://github.com/gobuffalo/buffalo/issues))
    to make sure you're not working on a duplicate issue or PR.
 2. If you want to implement a new feature that doesn't have an issue open,